 D.M.
-Cain is a dystopian and fantasy author working for Creativia Publishing.
+Cain is a dystopian and fantasy author working for Next Chapter Publishing.
 The Light and Shadow Chronicles series features a range of books which can be read in any order.
-The series instalments to date include A Chronicle of Chaos, The Shield of Soren and Genesis of Light.
+The series instalments to date include A Chronicle of Chaos, The Shield of Soren, Genesis of Light and Origin of Shadow.

 Cain has released one stand-alone novel: The Phoenix Project, a psychological thriller set in a dystopian future.
 The Phoenix Project was the winner of the 2016 Kindle Book Review Sci-Fi novel Award.